RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 This is for the "crazy" people that like to mess around with bit masks and memory mapped hardware registers.
 With this type of projects you get no abstraction to the hardware.
-You read and write data from hardware devices by writing to specific addresses provided by the chip manufacturer or your company hardware division.
+You read and write data from hardware devices by writing to specific addresses provided by the chip manufacturer or your company's hardware division.
 This requires reading and understanding hardware specifications documents and the willingness to burn the occasional board.